geroge31415/sts2-RMP-Mods/README.md

 ![Game](https://img.shields.io/badge/Slay_The_Spire_2-Mod-red.svg)
 ![Platform](https://img.shields.io/badge/Platform-Windows%20|%20macOS%20|%20Linux-lightgrey.svg)

+# This Repository Is No Longer Maintained

+This repository will most likely no longer be maintained.

+Due to real-life and work-related reasons, I no longer have the time to continue development, fix bugs, review pull requests, or pretend that I still understand this project.

+This project contains a large amount of AI-generated code, and this dumbass developer no longer wants to review it line by line.

+From now on, you are free to use this project however you want.

+Fork it, rewrite it, feed it to a dog, or do whatever else you like.

+The license has been changed to **CC0**.

 *A Slay the Spire 2 mod that increases the vanilla 4-player multiplayer lobby limit.
 Gather more friends and climb the Spire together!*

 </div>